mfogel/django-YAInvite/README.rst

     project and you'd like associate Invites with those Accounts rather than django's default User model, you can.

--   Invites are indexed by key - a SHA1 hash of a timestamp, invite-allocator specific data and a salt.
-This key can be passed around in any form, ie. you can print these Invites out and go door-to-door with them if you so desire.
+-   Invites are indexed by key - an 8-character string of lowercase letters and numbers.
+The key is generated from a SHA1 hash of a timestamp, invite-allocator specific data and a random salt.
+8 characters at 5 bits per chacter a total space over 10^12 possible invites keys.

 -   Invite-specifc expiration dates.
 You configure a default lifetime for invites, but then can specifically edit the expiration dates on a